suhasspai/ps1-wnms/README.md

-# ps1-wnms
+# Wireless Network Management Station

-Wireless Network Management Station developed as a part of Practice School-I
+Wireless Network Management Station developed as a part of Practice School-I 2016-17.